Visit Montserrat, Spain

 With roots back to the 1200s, the Escolania is Montserrat’s boys’ choir.
 All the 50 or so choristers hail from Catalonia, and you can hear them sing their specific style of counterpoint and Gregorian chanting in the setting of the basilica during two daily performances at 1pm and 6:45pm.

-Napoleon’s armies sacked the buildings in 1811 after wresting them from the Spanish, but the monks came back in the 1850s to re-establish Catalonia’s spiritual heart.
+Napoleon’s armies sacked the buildings in 1811 after wrestling them from the Spanish, but the monks came back in the 1850s to re-establish Catalonia’s spiritual heart.
 A taciturn community of about 50 Benedictine monks (who stay hidden away) still live at the monastery.
 They continue to observe Montserrat’s traditions, setting their lives to the motto of Saint Benedict, ‘Ora et labora’ (‘Pray and work’).

 The order opens the monastery’s doors to all visitors, irrespective of whether you’re there for the spirituality, the sense of history, the architecture or the views.
-They also find time to be enterprising, marketing their own range of liqueurs to visitors in the shop (funds are syphoned back into the community).
+They also find time to be enterprising, marketing their own range of liqueurs to visitors in the shop (funds are siphoned back into the community).

 Best time to visit Montserrat